xzjch/hello-world/README.md

 # SonarTest
-This is the SonarTest repository
+Hello!This is the SonarTest repository